 Parents, you may be worried your kids spend too much time on screens, and you’re not alone.
 Mediasmarts research on the digital wellbeing of families found that three-quarters of parents in Canada were concerned about how much time their kids were spending consuming media, including social media and the internet.
-This was even before the COVID pandemic forced daily activities like school and extracurriculars online.

 Screen time can be a good thing and research found it has social benefits like maintaining diverse friendships or co-viewing with family.
 However, like many things in life, moderation is key.

 Luckily, there are ways to manage and limit screen time, and empower kids to take charge of their own digital behaviours through healthy examples of your own.
 We’ve pulled together some tips to help you get started.

 What is screen time?

 The Canadian Paediatric Society defines screen time as “time spent with any screen, including smart phones, tablets, television, video games, computers or wearable technology.”

 In short, it’s any activity that uses a digital screen.
 Screen time can be spent watching YouTube videos, playing a game on a cell phone or computer, or playing Roblox on a computer.
 It also includes time spent texting, searching online, and scrolling or messaging through social media like TikTok and Instagram.

 At what age should parents limit screen time?

 The Canadian Association of Optometrists recommends no screen time for children under two years of age, except for occasions when there is a social benefit, like video-conferencing with family members.
 For kids aged two to five, the Canadian Paediatric Society recommends limiting regular screen time to less than one hour a day.